jasullivan5/CS362-004-F2018/projects/sullijos/README.md

 Joseph Sullivan
 sullijos
-This is my assignment-2 submission!
+This is my random-testing-quiz submission!